Skip to content

 Liaise with your legal and procurement team to interrogate contracts properly before they’re signed.

-Change the consequences if that event happened
+Reduce the consequences if that event happened

 Map your network and prepare an emergency containment plan so that you can isolate damage as far as possible.